 Any industry involved with planning, designing, and using accessible space requires the services of civil engineers.
 Depending on the specific need or project, civil engineers may find employment in various places.
 Government agencies, firms, organizations, private clients, as well as colleges and universities all often have need of hiring civil engineers.
 Here are some examples of where civil engineers are needed:

-Structures: Civil engineers may also work as structural engineers.
+- Structures: Civil engineers may also work as structural engineers.
 Structural engineering is similar to architecture, but civil engineers are responsible for the technical and scientific aspects of the structure’s function and stability.
 Civil engineers working in this industry may be involved in designing bridges, buildings or dams.

-Transportation: Civil engineers working in the transportation industry typically design roadway and transit systems, creating traveling paths for society to get from point A to point B. Many are employed with government agencies such as the Department of Transportation (DOT).
+- Transportation: Civil engineers working in the transportation industry typically design roadway and transit systems, creating traveling paths for society to get from point A to point B. Many are employed with government agencies such as the Department of Transportation (DOT).

-Geotechnology: Civil engineers involved in the geotechnical industry help ensure that structural foundations are safe and secure.
-These positions include designing tunnels, retaining walls, and other structures are closely dependent on the earth’s surface.
+- Geotechnology: Civil engineers involved in the geotechnical industry help ensure that structural foundations are safe and secure.
+These positions include designing tunnels, retaining walls, and other structures that are closely dependent on the earth’s surface.

-Construction: Those working in the construction industry help design safe structures that allow construction projects to succeed.
+- Construction: Those working in the construction industry help design safe structures that allow construction projects to succeed.
 In many cases, these structures are not permanent, but will be used again for similar projects.

 - The GRE Revised General Test.
 ETS.
-Accessed November 23, 2014. http://www.ets.org/s/gre/pdf/snapshot.pdf.
+Accessed March 8, 2018. https://www.ets.org/s/gre/pdf/snapshot.pdf.

 - Accreditation.
 The Accreditation Board for Engineering and Technology.
-Accessed November 23, 2014. http://www.abet.org/accreditation.
+Accessed March 8, 2018. http://www.abet.org/accreditation.